gatling/frontline-doc/content/reference/current/release/highlight-1-12/index.md

 #### New OpenID Connect Integration

-FrontLine can now integrate with your favorite OIDC provider such as Azure Active Directory or Okta.
+Gatling Enterprise can now integrate with your favorite OIDC provider such as Azure Active Directory or Okta.

 {{< alert tip >}}
-If you want to migrate from FrontLine's embedded auth or LDAP to OIDC, you might have to fix the usernames to match the new system.
+If you want to migrate from Gatling Enterprise's embedded auth or LDAP to OIDC, you might have to fix the usernames to match the new system.
 Beware that in OAuth2, usernames are case-sensitive!
 Please check [the tool we provide for helping to migrate those users](https://github.com/gatling/frontline-users-migration-tool).
 {{< /alert >}}